Duns and District U3A – building on a great first year!

 We are part of a UK movement of people who come together to continue their educational, social and creative interests in a friendly and informal environment.
 We draw upon our knowledge and experience to teach and learn from each other.
 It’s all voluntary, run in informal activity sessions covering many different subjects.
-Many are retired or semi-retired but there is no age limit – only an enthusiasm for learning, being involved and active.
+Many of our members are retired or semi-retired but there is no age limit – only an enthusiasm for learning, being involved and active.

-Members of the U3A learn for pleasure so no qualifications are required and none are awarded.
+Members of the U3A learn for pleasure so no qualifications are required and none is awarded.
 The groups are led by members with a special knowledge of, or interest in, the subject they lead, giving their services freely.

 About the U3A movement

 The University of the Third Age movement started in France in 1974 and spread to England in 1982 and to Scotland in 1987.
 There are currently more than 850 U3As in the United Kingdom, with over 290,000 individual members; There are over 40 branches in Scotland, with around 6,000 members.

 The parent body of U3A is the Third Age Trust, based in Bromley, Kent.
 Their mission statement has the following message:

 – The aim is to facilitate the growth of the U3A movement;

 – To provide support for management and learning in U3As;

 – To raise the profile of the U3A movement;

 – To promote the benefits of learning in later life through self-help learning.